Introduction to SSV Network

 Blockchain technology is about innovation and re-imagination of the status quo.
 In 2009, the world heard the first rumblings about Bitcoin and its novel Proof of Work (PoW) consensus mechanism.
 Now, Proof of Stake(PoS), the next stage in blockchain evolution, is here.
-PoS is a newer consensus mechanism that has the potential to achieve the original goals of cryptocurrency and blockchain technology – decentralization, security, and accessibility for all.
+PoS helps decentralize the network and introduces new levels of security and accessibility for users.

 SSV Technology Overview

 SSV (aka DVT or Distributed Validator Technology) enables validators to run portions of a validator key (KeyShares) across a distributed, trustless network, effectively eliminating single points of failure. ssv.network is the first secure and scalable implementation of DV technology using distributed validator KeyShares on non-trusting nodes run by operators.
 Nodes on the network do not need to trust each other to perform their duties, and some nodes can even be faulty or offline without affecting validator performance.
 In addition, no single operator can recreate a validator key signature on its own or make unilateral decisions on behalf of the validator, paving the way for trustless networks to be distributed across multiple people or staking services.